Ruth R. Benerito: Laboratory equipment

 Benerito's research led to the development of glassy fibers that proved useful in the manufacture of laboratory equipment.

 Method of feeding seriously wounded soldiers

-Besides her contribution to textile industry, during the Korean War, Benerito developed a way to give fat intravenously to patients who were too sick to eat—a method used to feed seriously wounded soldiers.
+Besides her contribution to the textile industry, during the Korean War, Benerito developed a way to give fat intravenously to patients who were too sick to eat—a method used to feed seriously wounded soldiers.
+The experiment looked into the proteins and fats in seeds like peanuts, almonds, and pistachios.
+The goal was to find a way to feed these fats directly into the patient's veins to provide them high-calorie nutrition for their physical activities.
+This method saved many lives.